1-CD

 2016 Version

-Originally released in 1973 and becoming one of the most iconic and influential albums ever, Pink Floyd’s ‘The Dark Side Of The Moon’ continues to find new audiences globally.
-The famous sleeve, which depicts a prism spectrum, was designed by Storm Thorgerson of Hipgnosis and drawn by George Hardie.
+One of the most iconic and influential albums ever, Pink Floyd’s The Dark Side Of The Moon celebrates its 50th Anniversary.
+The album was partly developed during live performances, and the band premiered an early version of the suite at London’s Rainbow Theatre several months before recording began.
+‘The Dark Side Of The Moon’ is the eighth studio album by Pink Floyd, originally released in March 1973.
+The new material was recorded in 1972 and 1973 at EMI Studios (now Abbey Road Studios) in London.
+The iconic sleeve, which depicts a prism spectrum, was designed by Storm Thorgerson of Hipgnosis and drawn by George Hardie.
 ‘The Dark Side Of The Moon’ has sold over 50 million copies worldwide.